latviancoder/staleclosures.dev/src/pages/getting-hired-as-remote-frontend-developer/index.md

 ---

-## Pure frontend is rare
+## Frontend+

-I already mentioned that companies are mostly interested in senior developers.
-Furthermore, purely frontend positions are also very rare.
-You need another field of expertise.
+You will get bonus points if you have another field of expertise.
 Here are some of the combinations I've encountered:

 - UI/UX + JS
 - Ruby + JS
 - PHP + JS
 - AWS stuff + JS 🤔

-So typically experience in some backend technology (Node, Ruby, Python, PHP) is a must unless you also have an "eye for design".
+So typically experience in some backend technology (Node, Ruby, Python, PHP) or having an "eye for design" will open up a lot more options for you.

 Framework knowledge is almost always mentioned and React is dominating this space.
 I don't have the exact numbers, but you can go to [weworkremotely](https://weworkremotely.com/remote-jobs/search?utf8=%E2%9C%93&term=frontend) and compare search results for different frameworks.